Siri-chan/blog/content/How I built a C preprocessor, how you can too, and why you shouldn't..md

 tags:
   - succ
 publish: 2024-05-08
+description: I build a C preprocessor and somehow succeed.
 ---
 <!--
 This article and those that follow it are informational, documenting the process, my decisions, and the things I learned while building `succ`.
 Consider the contents of this text to be protected under my copyright.